 A Minimum Income Standard for London

 In 2015, CRSP published the first Minimum Income Standard for London which outlined the amount that different types of household, in Inner and Outer London, require in order to reach an acceptable standard of living as defined by members of the public.
-Based on the Minimum Income Standard (MIS), the research drew on a range of data about costs in London, but at its heart were the detailed discussions with groups of Londoners about what goods and services households need to be able to buy, and how this differs from what people require in the rest of the UK.
+Based on the Minimum Income Standard (MIS), the research drew on a range of data about costs in London, but at its heart were detailed discussions with groups of people living in London about the goods and services households need to be able to buy, and how these are different from what people require in other towns and cities in the UK.

 In 2016/2017, we returned to London to undertake detailed discussions with groups of parents living in Inner and Outer London.
 These groups, comprising eight to ten members of the public, were tasked with reviewing the additional or different requirements parents and children in London have compared to people in the rest of the UK.
 A Minimum Income Standard for London 2016/17 showed that the cost of a minimum socially acceptable standard of living was between 18% and 56% more in London compared to the rest of the UK, and that these additional costs faced by Londoners are largely the result of the higher price of housing, childcare and transport in the capital.
 These costs combine to make the capital a more expensive place to live, meaning Londoners need more than those living outside of London in order to reach a minimum socially acceptable standard of living.